MarkADom/JDBC_DAO_DesignPattern/README.md

  - The data base as two tables: `departement` and `seller` with with the respective fields.

- - package `DB` contains:
+ - Package `DB` contains:
-      - DB class: + Implements auxiliary astatic methods o                 + Get and close a database connection
+      - DB class: - Implements auxiliary astatic methods o                 - Get and close a database connection
       - DBException: personalized exception.
       - DBIntegretyException: ersonalized.